 Now, there is one situation you do have to use Upload PBL.
 That is when you add a PBL to the workspace.
 This is so that your colleagues will be able to get the skeleton PBL when he pulls in your changes from the server.

 Note: Upload PBL doesn't literally upload the PBL.
-It only commit the PBL and you still need to do a Git Push to really upload it to the server.
+It only commits the PBL and you still need to do a Git Push to really upload it to the server.